In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} Obviously, the manual ``tuning" step worsened the result.
+Obviously, the manual tuning step worsened the result.
 And, this procedure is very time consuming and does not allow efficient statistical conclusions.
-Therefore, we will present a different approach, which uses \SPOT.
-Although the setup for the tuning procedure with \SPOT is very similar to the setup discussed in this section, it enables deeper insights into the algorithm's performance.
+Therefore, we will present a different approach, which uses \texttt{SPOT}.
+Although the setup for the tuning procedure with \texttt{SPOT} is very similar to the setup discussed in this section, it enables deeper insights into the algorithm's performance.